VirusTotal/yara/docs/writingmodules.rst

 This function is invoked once for each scanned file, but only if the module is imported by some rule with the ``import`` directive.
-The ``module_load`` function is where your module has the opportunity to inspect the file being scanned, parse it or analize it the way it may prefer, and then populate the data structures defined in the declarations section.
+The ``module_load`` function is where your module has the opportunity to inspect the file being scanned, parse or analyze it in the way prefered, and then populate the data structures defined in the declarations section.

-In this example the ``module_load`` function doesn't inspect the file content at all, it just assign the string "Hello World!" to the variable *greeting* declared before.
+In this example the ``module_load`` function doesn't inspect the file content at all, it just assigns the string, "Hello World!" to the variable *greeting* declared before.

-And finally we have the ``module_unload`` function:
+And finally, we have the ``module_unload`` function:

 .. code-block:: c